rajveer-gill/RepRight/API_KEY_LOCATIONS.md

 ## Where API Keys Are Stored

-This document shows you exactly where API keys are used in the FitForm AI codebase.
+This document shows you exactly where API keys are used in the RepRight codebase.

 ---